VeryCrazyDog/wlmHistoryImport/lf2crlf/doc/Readme.txt

 Notice
 ============
-This plugin is intended to correct the incorrect line ending character from line feed (LF) to carage return and line feed (CRLF), which is caused importing WLM message history using Windows Live Messenger History Import Plugin (wlmHistoryImport.dll) version 0.1.2.0 and below.
+This plugin is intended to correct the incorrect line ending character from line feed (LF) to carriage return and line feed (CRLF), which is caused importing WLM message history using Windows Live Messenger History Import Plugin (wlmHistoryImport.dll) version 0.1.2.0 and below.